PacktPublishing/Data-Engineering-with-AWS/Chapter01/README.md

 - Google Voice for creating a virtual phone number for use with your account: https://voice.google.com/
 - What to do if you don’t receive a confirmation email within 24 hours: https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/
 - Best practices for securing your account - root user: https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html
-- Best practices for security your account - MFA: https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_enable_virtual.html
+- Best practices for securing your account - Multi Factor Authentication (MFA): https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_enable_virtual.html